ScottW514/terraform-provider-datapower/docs/data-sources/apiresult.md

 page_title: "datapower_apiresult Data Source - terraform-provider-datapower"
 subcategory: ""
 description: |-
-  Result API action
+  The result API action prepares responses to the client based on the result from the execute API action.
 ---

 # datapower_apiresult (Data Source)

-Result API action
+The result API action prepares responses to the client based on the result from the execute API action.

 ## Example Usage